medvedevgroup/HowDeSBT/README.md

 ## 1c.
 Jellyfish install workaround

-(There are other ways to accomplish this, see the note at the end of this step) Jellyfish installation requires an extra step for its include directory.
+(There are other ways to accomplish this, see the note at the end of this step.)

+Jellyfish installation requires an extra step for its include directory.
 After you have installed Jellyfish, do
 ```bash
     cd ${HOME}/include